FTBpro/count-von-count/README.md

    >     ...
    >}

-   The data is ordered, and you can retrieve it using Redis's `zrange` and `zrevrange` commands, and - for the sake of our example - get the "top 3 posts" without fetching the entire set and doing your own sort on the values, but simply by - `zrevrange PostDaily_28_11_2013 0 2`
+   The data is ordered, and you can retrieve it using Redis `zrange` and `zrevrange` commands, and - for the sake of our example - get the "top 3 posts" without fetching the entire set and doing your own sort on the values, but simply by - `zrevrange PostDaily_28_11_2013 0 2`

-   Later when we'll talk about [retrieving data](#retrieving-data), we'll show how to retrive data through the server, and without accessing Redis directly.
+   Later when we'll talk about [retrieving data](#retrieving-data), we'll show how to retrieve data through the server, and without accessing Redis directly.

 ### Advance: Custom Functions - Writing Your Own Logic
   You have the option  to go crazy and implement more complex logics for your counters.
 To do that, you'll need to get your hands a bit dirty, and write some Lua code.

    In this example we'll implement *conditional count*: